-Congress, Shiv Sena, NCP hold meeting to discuss Common Minimum Programme
+Congress, Shiv Sena, NCP hold meeting, finalise draft of Common Minimum Programme

 Mumbai, Nov 14: Congress, Shiv Sena and NCP held a joint meeting on Thursday and have reportedly finalised the draft of the Common Minimum Programme, say reports.